Masakh’iSizwe (WC Dept of Transport and Public Works) Bursary South Africa 2021 – 2022

 ABOUT THE COMPANY – WESTERN CAPE DEPARTMENT OF TRANSPORT AND PUBLIC WORKS

-The Western Cape Department of Transport and Public Works is a South African governmental department which is responsible for the maintenance and construction of the countries roads, as well as health facilities, educational facilities and general buildings.
+The Western Cape Department of Transport and Public Works is a South African governmental department that is responsible for the maintenance and construction of the countries roads, as well as health facilities, educational facilities and general buildings.

 ABOUT THE BURSARY PROGRAMME – FIELDS COVERED

 The Masakh’iSizwe Bursary Programme was founded in 2006 by the Department of Transport and Public Works, in partnership with higher education institutions, (HEI), relevant professional bodies and non-governmental organisations (NGOs).

 Masakh’iSizwe will be awarding bursaries within the Engineering and Built Environment sector, particularly for studies within the following fields (Degree/ Higher Diploma studies):